Project Overview

 What types of vehicles can use I-77 Express?

 The express lanes are open to all types of vehicles with two axles.
-This includes passenger vehicles, SUVs, motorcycles, pickup trucks and vans.
-Vehicles with three axles or more, such as large trucks, and vehicles pulling trailers, may not use I-77 Express.
+This includes passenger vehicles, SUVs, motorcycles, pickup trucks, vans, and extended vehicles.
+Extended vehicles also include two-axle vehicles pulling a one-axle trailer.
 Learn more about the accepted and prohibited vehicle classes for I-77 Express HERE.

 How do I pay to use I-77 Express?